Ancestral skills represent the collective wisdom of humanity across cultures.

 • Carrie Harper

 Carrie grew up among four generations of women crafters and artists.
 Carrie’s grandmother and mom taught her how to sew, paint, and upcycle almost everything from a very young age.
 Carrie still uses the blankets and clothing handmade by her Irish and Scottish ancestors.
-Over the years, Carrie honed her passion for functional fiber arts, watercolor painting, wild crafting, and weaving.
-You will often find her under a tree making a wild basket, weaving on her lap loom, knitting, foraging, painting or felting wool.
+Over the years, Carrie honed her passion for functional fiber arts, watercolor painting, wild crafting, weaving and connecting others with traditional crafting overall.
 Nature is her source of constant inspiration.
 She looks forward to sharing her creative endeavors with MFS.

 • Willis Wise